MarceloLopezS/math-multiplication-game/README.md

 - `gameStartCountdown()`: This function starts a countdown timer for the game to begin.
 It checks if the game is already playing and, if not, calls `initGame()` to initialize the game, sets `playing` to `true`, updates the score indicator element and time indicator element using `updateStateIndicator()` to the updated values, hides any quest messages using `hideQuestMessages()`, and displays a countdown using `displayQuestMessage()`.
 It then sets an interval to decrement a `count` variable every second and update the `textContent` of the countdown message element.
 When `count` reaches 0, it clears the interval, hides the countdown using `hideQuestMessages()`, updates the time indicator element using `updateStateIndicator()`, calls `handleGameTimer()` to start the game timer, calls `promptMultiplicationStatement()` to generate the first multiplication statement and answer options, and adds an event listener to each answer option element to handle clicks on answer options using `handleAnswerClick()`.

-This code is a mainly a use example of CSS for responsiveness across devices and JavaScript for interactivity by implementing DOM manipulation, Event Listeners, Intervals and Timeouts using the latest ECMAScript features such as template strings, default parameters, arrow functions, object destructuring, spread syntax, conditionals using ternary operator, etc.
+This code is mainly a use example of CSS for responsiveness across devices and JavaScript for interactivity by implementing DOM manipulation, Event Listeners, Intervals and Timeouts using the latest ECMAScript features such as template strings, default parameters, arrow functions, object destructuring, spread syntax, conditionals using ternary operator, etc.